Background Screening 101: A Basic Guide to Understanding Pre-Employment Vetting

 That’s not to say employers cannot find traffic citations with another background check.
 For example, motor vehicle record (MVR) checks offer a way to find this information and are typical for jobs involving vehicles or heavy machinery.
 In some industries, it is even mandatory by law for companies to consult a candidate’s driving record.
 Accidents and moving violations – like speeding or failure to yield – may appear on this report.

-Of course, there are some driving offenses considered misdemeanors or felonies, including reckless driving and driving under the influence of alcohol or drugs.
+Of course, there are some driving offenses considered felonies, including reckless driving and driving under the influence of alcohol or drugs.
 These convictions will appear on a criminal background report.
 DUIs will also be on a motor vehicle record, especially if the intoxication led to an accident or injuries.

 How far back do background checks go?